19emtuck/app_covid/README.md

 # test project

-- first create a users.json file in the same directoy with a bunch of user (usually family scope) you want them to access app
+First create a users.json file in the same directoy with a bunch of user (usually family scope) you want them to access app.

 ```json